Reducing Disorder-Induced Backscattering in Photonic Crystal Waveguides through Inverse Design: Theory and Methods

-For all work done here, good numerical convergence was found when including all $|\bm G|<4\ [a/2\pi]$ reciprocal lattice vectors ($N_{\bm G}=855$ in total), three guided modes and a computational unit cell with ten crystal unit cells to each side of the waveguide defect region.
-Using the Python package \textit{Legume} as the implementation of GME \cite{Minkov2020}, each ${\bm k}$ point takes approximately 10 seconds on a standard desktop with an eight core processor, orders of magnitude faster than solvers such as COMSOL finite-element or FDTD.
-Thus the entire bandstructure can be computed in minutes, using this fully 3D approach.
+For the work done here, good numerical convergence was found when including all $|\bm G|<4\ \ (a/2\pi)$ reciprocal lattice vectors ($N_{\bm G}=855$ in total), three guided modes, and a computational unit cell containing ten crystal unit cells on each side of the waveguide defect region.
+Using the Python package \textit{Legume} as the implementation of GME \cite{Minkov2020}, each ${\bm k}$ point requires approximately 10 seconds on a standard desktop with an eight-core processor, orders of magnitude faster than solvers such as finite-element (COMSOL) or FDTD methods.
+Thus, {\it the entire band structure can be computed in minutes, using this fully 3D approach}.